liuweiseu/limbo_recorder/README.md

     ```

     2. Ver-0.0.1
-    The size of file header is defined at the beginning of the file, which is an unsigned int value. **You have to read the first 4 bytes out**, and then you will know the size of file header.
+    The size of file header is defined at the beginning of the file, which is an unsigned int value. **You have to read the first 4 bytes out**, and then you will know the size of file header( **It doesn't include the first 4 bytes**).
     Some other information are added to the file header, such as RA, DEC, AZ, EL and so on.
     ```
                SWVer: '0.0.1'